kdrag0n/freqbench/README.md

 ### I want to debug it while it's running

 freqbench offers interactive debugging via SSH over virtual USB Ethernet; the device acts as a USB Ethernet adapter and exposes an SSH server on the internal network.
-Uncomment `source /usb.sh` in init.sh to enable it and boot freqbench again.
-The feature is disabled by default to avoid unnecessary USB setup that may influence benchmark results, so keeping it enabled for a final benchmark run is not recommended.
+This feature can be enabled with the `USB_DEBUG` option in `config.sh`.
+It is disabled by default to avoid unnecessary USB setup that may influence benchmark results, so keeping it enabled for a final benchmark run is not recommended.

+`CONFIG_USB_CONFIGFS_RNDIS` must be enabled for this feature to work.
+If your kernel does not have or use configfs for USB configuration, it will not work regardless of whether you have the RNDIS function enabled.

-Connect your device to a computer over USB.
+Once it's enabled, connect your device to a computer over USB.
 You should see something like this in your kernel logs if you are running Linux:

 ```log
 [7064379.627645] usb 7-3: new high-speed USB device number 114 using xhci_hcd